 These situations may involve:

-Contact us today to schedule your free consultation with one of our wrongful death lawyers.
+Contact us today to schedule your free consultation with a wrongful death lawyer at our Chicago firm.

 Read more about the legal rights of families who have lost a loved one in an accident or due to malpractice by visiting our Wrongful Death Lawsuit FAQ's.